Fuel storage in Nigeria – the self-bunded tanks solution

 How often should you dip your fuel tank?

-If you’re a fuel supplier, or your business relies on your vehicles, then you can’t afford to take chances with fuel quality.
+A quick dip of your fuel tank is a must for any business that relies on vehicles.
+After all, you can’t afford to take chances with fuel quality.

 Why should I dip my fuel tank?